 The field of gamma-delta T cells is growing rapidly.
-Our competitors in the field of gamma-delta T cell therapy include Acepodia USA, American Gene Technologies International Inc., Century Therapeutics, Inc., CytoMed Therapeutics Pte Ltd, Editas Medicine, Inc., Enochian BioSciences, Inc., ImCheck Therapeutics SAS, Immatics Biotechnologies GmbH, Kiromic Biopharma, Inc., Lava Therapeutics B.V., Leucid Bio Ltd, PhosphoGam Inc., Sandhill Therapeutics, Inc. and Shattuck Labs, Inc. all of which remain preclinical.
-Five competitors, Adicet Bio, Inc., Avalon Globocare Corp., Gadeta BV, Takeda Pharmaceuticals USA, Inc. and TC BioPharm Limited, have initiated Phase 1 clinical trials.
+Our competitors in the field of allogeneic and gamma-delta T cell therapy include Acepodia USA, Adicet Bio, Inc., Allogene Therapeutics, Inc., American Gene Technologies International Inc., Astellas Pharma US, Inc., Avalon Globocare Corp., Century Therapeutics, Inc., CytoMed Therapeutics Pte Ltd, Editas Medicine, Inc., Enochian BioSciences, Inc., Eureka Therapeutics, Inc., Gadeta BV, ImCheck Therapeutics SAS, Immatics Biotechnologies GmbH, Janssen Pharmaceuticals, a division of Johnson & Johnson, Kiromic Biopharma, Inc., LAVA Therapeutics N.V., Leucid Bio Ltd, PhosphoGam Inc., Sandhill Therapeutics, Inc., Shattuck Labs, Inc., Takeda Pharmaceuticals USA, Inc., TC BioPharm Limited, TCR2 Therapeutics Inc. (which is in the process of a business combination with Adaptimmune Therapeutics plc) and The Bristol-Myers Squibb Company, several of which have initiated clinical trials.
 Our gamma-delta T cell product candidates may also compete with other cell and molecule-based immunotherapy approaches using and/or targeting natural killer cells, T cells and dendritic cells.

 Many of our current or potential competitors have greater financial resources and infrastructure including larger research and development staffs, infrastructure to support testing, developing, marketing and commercialization of products.
 Many of these companies also have more experience in conducting clinical trials, obtaining FDA and other regulatory approvals, and manufacturing, marketing and distributing therapeutic products.
 Smaller or clinical-stage companies like us may successfully compete by establishing collaborative relationships with larger pharmaceutical companies or academic institutions.
 Accordingly, our competitors may be more successful than us in obtaining approval for treatments and achieving widespread market acceptance.
-Our competitors' treatments may be more effectively marketed and sold, than any treatment we may commercialize and they may render our treatments obsolete or non-competitive before we can recover the expenses of developing and commercializing any of our treatments.
+Our competitors' treatments may be more effective, or more effectively marketed and sold, than any treatment we may commercialize and they may render our treatments obsolete or non-competitive before we can recover the expenses of developing and commercializing any of our treatments.